CLIUtils/CLI11/README.md

 -   `.name(name)`: Add or change the name.
 -   `.callback(void() function)`: Set the callback that runs at the end of parsing.
 The options have already run at this point.
 -   `.allow_extras()`: Do not throw an error if extra arguments are left over.
+-   `.positionals_at_end()`: Specify that positional arguments occur as the last arguments and throw an error if an unexpected positional is encountered.
 -   `.prefix_command()`: Like `allow_extras`, but stop immediately on the first unrecognized item.
 It is ideal for allowing your app or subcommand to be a "prefix" to calling another app.
 -   `.footer(message)`: Set text to appear at the bottom of the help string.
 -   `.set_help_flag(name, message)`: Set the help flag name and message, returns a pointer to the created option.